-In addition, nine other Berkeley Law professors were recognized among the most-cited scholars in their fields between 2016 and 2020, including Kerr, who tops the list in criminal law and procedure.
+In addition, 13 other Berkeley Law professors were recognized among the most-cited scholars in their fields between 2016 and 2020, including Kerr, who tops the list in criminal law and procedure.
 Chemerinsky, who’s also the top-cited constitutional law professor during that stretch, calls it a testament to the depth and breadth of the faculty’s excellence.

 “Citation counts, of course, are only one measure of scholarly impact,” he says.
 “But it is wonderful to see that the Berkeley Law faculty is sixth in the country overall and at the top of so many fields.”

 The so-called “Leiter score,” which originated with University of Chicago professor and law blogger Brian Leiter, calculates a faculty’s scholarly impact from the mean and the median of total law journal citations for tenured faculty members over a five-year period.
 More recently, a group of professors at St. Thomas University School of Law have taken on updating the rankings every three years.